genpfault/sph-tutorial/README.md

 sph-tutorial
 ============

-Brandon Pelfrey's SPH fluid simulation tutorial
+Experimenting with performance evaluation and improvements to Brandon Pelfrey's SPH fluid simulation tutorial.